The Right Kitchen Contractor?

 Before any work begins, sign a detailed, formal contract that includes the exact scope of work, a payment schedule, time line, and a change order clause.
 Do not pay the entire amount upfront, red flag, quick turnaround times could indicate poor quality construction, depending on what the projects involves.

-Beyond credentials and contracts, keep an eye out for these red flags during your initial walkthrough and consultation.
+Beyond credentials and contracts, keep an eye out for some of these red flags during your initial walkthrough and consultation.

 There is indeed a significant difference in the cabinet manufacturer you choose!